Prajapathi: Plot

-Devar Madom Narayanan is accused of killing his father, for being cruel to his mother, at the age of 13 and serves a sentence in a juvenile home.
+Devarmadom Narayanan is accused of killing his father, for being cruel to his mother, at the age of 13 and serves a sentence in a juvenile home.
 When he returns, he becomes leader of the people of Perumalpuram village.
 He ensures the village is devoid of all wrongdoers by expelling them.
-His enemies are his uncle Kunjambu Nair and wife Indrani.
-Kunjambu Nair hated Narayanan killing his brother, although Kunjambu Nair and his son Giri tried in many ways to kill Narayanan.
-At one point Giri almost succeeded in killing Devar madom Narayanan.
+His adversaries are his uncle Muppil Kunjambu Nair and wife Indrani.
+Kunjambu hated Narayanan for killing his brother, although Kunjambu and his eldest son Giri tried in many ways to kill Narayanan.
+At one point, Giri almost succeeded in killing Narayanan.
 Narayanan again did not react.
-He was on good terms with Kunjambu Nair's daughter and his Murapennu.
+He was on good terms with Kunjambu's daughter and his murapennu.
 Giri tries to sell his land in Perumalpuram to some outsider whose arrival, Narayanan knew, would destroy the harmony of the village.
 That is when Narayanan decides to react.